Fifty Three Matrix Factorizations: A systematic approach: Matrix factorization of complex/quaternionic orthogonal matrices

 where $B = B_n^{\eta, \theta}$ is an $n\times n$ block diagonal matrix defined in Table \ref{tab:auxmatrix}. \end{theorem}

-Theorem \ref{thm:F23quaternion} has some isomorphic forms.
-Obviously, the exchange of $i, \eta$ is one such isomorphism.
+Theorem \ref{thm:F23quaternion} has other types of isomorphic forms.
+Obviously, switching $i, \eta$ is one such isomorphism.
 In this case, Theorem \ref{thm:F23quaternion} can be applied to $O\in\Ortho_j(n, \mathbb{H})$ such that $O^{D_j}O=I$ and the factors $U_1, U_2$ become unitary matrices with imaginary unit $j$.
-One can utilize the imaginary unit $k$ to obtain another isomorphic form of quaternion $F_{23}$.
-Another isomorphic forms are also obtained by the similar choice of $A$ as in \eqref{eq:permutedF23complex} and \eqref{eq:complexperpsvdA}.
+One can use the imaginary unit $k$ to obtain another isomorphic form of quaternion $F_{23}$.
+Other isomorphic forms are also obtained by the similar choice of $A$ as in \eqref{eq:permutedF23complex} and \eqref{eq:complexperpsvdA}.